 Wisconsin Recycling and Solid Waste Studies and Reports

 Since Wisconsin's recycling law took effect in the mid-1990s, the DNR has used annual reports and surveys to monitor the progress and success of Wisconsin's recycling efforts.
-These reports and surveys come from local government "responsible unit" recycling programs, material recovery facilities and landfill operators as well as from residential households.
+These reports and surveys come from local government responsible unit recycling programs, materials recovery facilities and landfill operators as well as from households.

 Additional surveys, study and reports help the DNR assess best management practices and efforts needed to continually improve Wisconsin's waste management systems.